Yordii-CE/easyflow/README.md

 1. Dowload this framework.
 2. Rename 'easyflow' to your project name.
-3. Working in the App folder (Ignoring Core and Screenshot folder).
+3. Working in the App folder (Ignoring Core).

 ```sh
 app